intersystems-community/integratedml-custom-models/docs/DOCKER_SETUP.md

-# Docker Setup Guide for IntegratedML Pluggable Models
+# Docker Setup Guide for IntegratedML Flexible Model Integration

 This guide provides step-by-step instructions for setting up the complete development environment using Docker with IRIS Community Edition and IntegratedML.